 Additionally, just as you can take your ex to court to enforce a child custody order, they can take the same action if you violate a child support order.
 It is unlikely that a judge would find in your favor for not paying support and you may also face serious penalties, such as being found in contempt of court.

-If your ex has denied your rightful visitation, our Orlando family lawyer at O’Mara Law Group can advise you of your legal options.
+If your ex has denied your rightful visitation, a divorce lawyer in Orlando, FL from O’Mara Law Group can advise you of your legal options.
 We know how to enforce court orders and will guide you through the process to give you the best chance of a favorable outcome.
 Call us today at 407-634-6604 or contact us online to schedule a consultation and to learn more.